REPORT

 Gap Analysis

-• Impact on installed capacity and annual bottleneck
+• Impact on installed capacity and annual bottlenecks

 • Future O&M pressure on WTIV fleet